hj-n/hj-n/README.md

 </p>

 Hi!
 I'm a Ph.D.
 Student in Human-Computer Interaction Lab at Seoul National University.
-I'm currently interested in Information Visualization, Dimensionality Reduction, Large-scale / High-dimensional Data Analysis.
+My work crosses the realms of Data Visualization and Machine Learning.
+Currently, I'm interested in developing new techniques that help users better utilize unsupervised learning techniques, such as dimensionality reduction or clustering.